Integrations

 Background Watching

-When running as a daemon (openkoi daemon start), integrations with watch capability can monitor channels for incoming messages and trigger automated responses:
+When running as a daemon (openkoi daemon start), integrations with messaging capability are polled for incoming messages at regular intervals:

 [integrations.slack]